Hriscu/Migration-Reporting-Tool/README.md

 <p> The most important requirements are:</p>

-* ⌛ The project consists of a (micro-)service-based Web application (i.e., a software system) developed by using existing social and semantic Web technologies.
+* ✔️ The project consists of a (micro-)service-based Web application (i.e., a software system) developed by using existing social and semantic Web technologies.

 * ✔️ A project proposal could be chosen by maximum 4 teams.
 Each team must have 2 members.

-* ⌛ For the final assessment, the team must provide the full functionality of the developed solution, according to the specific requirements stated in the project description and discussed in the first 7 weeks of the semester during practical works (WADe labs).
+* ✔️ For the final assessment, the team must provide the full functionality of the developed solution, according to the specific requirements stated in the project description and discussed in the first 7 weeks of the semester during practical works (WADe labs).

 * ⌛ The project should be developed and deployed according to the actual practices in Web engineering (e.g., documentation, test driven development, modularity, bug reporting, etc.) by using a modern approach regarding source-code management like Bitbucket, GitHub, or similar cloud-based solutions.

 * ⌛ Resource representations to be processed by the (Web/mobile) client will include a valid HTML5 code, plus schema.org and RDFa constructs.

-* ⌛ Each thing (resource) of interest will be exposed (and shared) by using a generated URL and/or QR code.
+* ✔️ Each thing (resource) of interest will be exposed (and shared) by using a generated URL and/or QR code. **For more information, see the Acknowledgements section of this README.**

-* ⌛ The code-source and specific content (data) must be available under the terms of the open source licenses and Creative Commons – consult Software Licenses in Plain English and Social Coding and Open Software.
+* ✔️ The code-source and specific content (data) must be available under the terms of the open source licenses and Creative Commons – consult Software Licenses in Plain English and Social Coding and Open Software. **For more information, see the License section of this README.**

 <p> The most important requirements are:</p>